telefonicaid/tartare/README.md

 ```

 ### gherkin-md
-When choosing the Markdown reporter, stats and test description is produced using the [GFM (GitHub Flavored
+When choosing the Markdown reporter, stats and test description is produced by using the [GFM (GitHub Flavored
 Markdown)](https://help.github.com/articles/github-flavored-markdown/).
-This reporter do not really execute
+This reporter do not actually execute
 the test suite, but only reads all your *features*, *scenarios*, *variants* and *steps* to generate the report, so
 you get the report in a fraction of a second.